Circles360/Circles360.github.io/README.md

 ### 2. Flowchart

 Our flowchart is rendered using the `react-flow-renderer` npm library.
+Data from our webscraper is put through the corresponding generator file in **src/generatedata** which formats node/edge data appropriately and adds any custom changes specific to that degree.
+This data is stored in **data.json** and then read by **map.js** to render the entire flowchart.

-It reads all the data scraped by the web scraper and displays relevant courses and their prerequisites onto the screen.
-Coures are represented by circular nodes, and prerequisites are represented by edges.
-Clicking a course will add it to your plan and unlock future courses.
-We've implemented many advanced algorithms to accurately update the state of the flowchart and to improve the user experience, all of which will be explained below.
-All examples provided refer to the flowchart of Engineering (Honours) - Software Engineering.
+Courses are represented by cicular nodes and connecting edges represent a prerequisite->unlock relationship.
+Courses are unlocked when you meet all its prerequisites.
+Clicking on a course will add it to your plan and potentially unlock future courses on the flowchart.

+We have implemented many advanced algorithms to accurately update the state of the flowchart and to improve the user experience, all of which will be explained below.
+For further clarity, examples will be provided.
+These examples refer to the flowchart of **Engineering (Honours) - Software Engineering.**

 #### Selecting Courses
-Click on an unselected course to select it.
-This will add it to your plan and can potentially unlock other courses.
+Clicking on an unselected course will select it.
+This adds it to your plan and can potentially unlock other courses.

-For example, selecting COMP1511 will unlock COMP2521.
+*For example, selecting COMP1511 will unlock COMP2521*

 #### Unselecting Courses
-Click on a selected course to unselect it.
-This will remove it from your plan.
-Furthermore, any courses which relied on that course as a prerequisite will be unselected.
+Clicking on a selected course will unselect it.
+This removes it from your plan.
+Furthermore, any courses whose prerequisites are no longer met will also be unselected.

-For example, if both COMP1511 and COMP2521 are selected, unselecting COMP1511 will also unselect COMP2511.
-This is because COMP2511 requires you to have taken COMP1511.
+*For example, if both COMP1511 and COMP2521 are selected, unselecting COMP1511 will also unselect COMP2511.
+This is because COMP2511 requires COMP1511 as a prerequisite course.

 #### Selectable Courses
-Courses will partially light up if they can be selected.
-A course can be selected if you meet all its conditions, whether that be prerequisite courses, units taken, etc.
+Courses will partially light up if they are selectable.
+A course becomes selectable if you clear all its conditions, whether that be prerequisite courses, units taken, etc.

+*For example, selecting COMP1511 will unlock COMP2521, making it selectable.
+This is because COMP2511 requires COMP1511 as a prerequisite course.

 #### Toggling Exclusion/Equivalent Courses
-UNSW provides more advanced options for some courses to cater to students who wish to challenge themselves, e.g. MATH1131/MATH1141.
+Some courses come with an advanced alternative to cater to students who wish to challenge themselves (e.g. MATH1131/MATH1141).
+UNSW refers to these as *exclusion* or *equivalent* courses.
 Double clicking on these courses (marked by a black swap symbol) will toggle between them.

-Sometimes, toggling between courses is not so straight forward.
-Take COMP6441/COMP6841 as an example.
+There are some cases where toggling between courses is not so straight forward. *For example, COMP6441/COMP6841.
 COMP6841 requires COMP2521 to unlock it whereas COMP6441 does not.
-COMP6841 can unlock COMP6448 whereas COMP6441 cannot.
-However, you do not have to worry about this as our flowchart will dynamically update to intuitively and accurately reflect all changes.
+COMP6841 can unlock COMP6448 whereas COMP6441 cannot*.
+However, you do not have to worry about this as our flowchart will update to intuitively and accurately reflect all changes.
 Try it yourself!

 #### Hovering Over Nodes
-Hovering over a node will light up paths you can take to unlock it.
-It will also display additional information in the top left corner such as course name, term availability, conditions, etc.
+Hovering over a node will light up paths (edges) you can take to unlock it.
+It will also display additional informatino in the top left corner such as course name, term availability, conditions, etc.

 #### Search Bar
-Our seach bar in the top right will take you directly to any course you are looking for provided it exists on the flowchart.
+If you can't find a course, our search bar in the top right will take you directly to any course you are looking for (if it exists on the flowchart).

 #### Side Bar
 UNSW provides further requirements which need to be fulfilled when planning a degree.
 This usually involves some combination of **Core Courses** and **Electives**.
-You must take meet the unit rquirements for each of them.
+You must meet the unit requirements for each of them.
 Our side bar reflects this information and will update accordingly when you select/unselect courses.

-Currently, the side bar does not deal with Free Electives and General Education units.

 #### Free Electives/General Education
 At the bottom of the flowchart, you can select from thousands of courses which do not exist on the flowchart (in other words, free electives and general education courses).
 Selecting these courses will add them to your Smart Degree Planner at the bottom of the page.

-These courses are not currently linked to the flowchart.
-This is because UNSW's handbook has many mistakes which need to be manually checked for or else they could potentially break the intricate logic of the flowchart.
-Due to the competition's deadline, we did not have the manpower/time to check all 2000+ courses for mistakes.
+**NOTE:** These courses are not currently linked to the flowchart or the side bar.
+This is because UNSW's handbook has many mistakes and inconsistencies which need to be manually checked for to ensure that the flowchart will behave as expected.
+Furthermore, the UNSW handbook is currently undergoing major updates for 2021 and we would not be able to guarantee the stability of every single course offered by UNSW.
+In addition to this, due to the competition's deadline, we did not have the manpower/time to check all 2000+ courses for mistakes.

+You are still able to select free electives/general education units for your degree plan, however, make sure to double check the handbook as we cannot guarantee their reliability.

+#### Future Plans
+Once the 2021 updates are finalised, we plan on fully integrating free electives and general education units into the flowchart.
+This will mean that you can select from **any** one of UNSW's thousands of courses **and have their impact reflected on the flowchart**.

 ### 3. Smart Degree Planner